SUT-CS-GM/sut-cs-gm.github.io/docs/index.md

 - **Lectures:** Held on Sunday and Tuesday from 10:30 to 12:30 in the Department of Mathematical Sciences, classroom 202.

-- **Late Policy:** You have a total budget of **15 slack days** for the semester, which can be used for any homework (practical or theoretical) without penalty.
+- **Late Policy:** You have a total budget of *15 slack days* for the semester, which can be used for any homework (practical or theoretical) without penalty.
-    - There is a **maximum limit of 5 slack days** per assignment.
+    - There is a *maximum limit of 5 slack days* per assignment.
 Submissions after 5 days will not be accepted, as solutions may be released.
-    - Once your 15-day total budget is exhausted, any further late submission (within the 5-day window) will be penalized **2% of the assignment's grade for every hour** of delay.
+    - Once your 15-day total budget is exhausted, any further late submission (within the 5-day window) will be penalized *2% of the assignment's grade for every hour* of delay.

 - **Collaboration & Resources:** Collaboration on assignments is permitted.
 However, your final submission must be written entirely by you.
-You **must clearly cite the names** of any collaborators and list all external resources (outside of course materials) that you used.
+You must clearly cite the names of any collaborators and list all external resources (outside of course materials) that you used.

-- **Practical Assignments:** Practical (coding) assignments will include an **oral defense**.
+- **Practical Assignments:** Practical (coding) assignments will include an oral defense.
 You will not receive a grade for the practical portion if you cannot demonstrate sufficient mastery of your code during the defense.

 - **Support:** You can ask questions on [Telegram Group](https://t.me/SUT_GM_4041) or email the course instructor or head TA for office hours.